wrightrocket/webhook.site/webhookscript/examples.markdown

 # WebhookScript Examples

+Do you have a nice example to share with other users?
+Please contact [support@webhook.site](mailto:support@webhook.site) 😊

 ## Validate request

 In this example, we use a common method of verifying webhooks by taking a hash of its contents concatenated to a secret.
 It demonstrates the way WebhookScript can get various information about the request by using the `get_variable()` function, as well as string concatenation, hashing, if statements and returning responses with content, status codes and headers using `respond()`, which halts execution.